Z3U2/path-find/README.md

 - `src/domain` business logic classes, uncoupled from React
 - `src/components` React components, separated in directories for simplicity
 - `src/services` Services needed for the application

+### Domain

+- `Grid` class at the center of this program : represents a n*m grid, should calculate shortest path with least turns
+- `ISquare` and `ISquareDetails` two interfaces representing respectively a square in the grid and a data payload associated with the square
+- `NoDetailSquare` implements the two interfaces above, represents a square with no data payload

+### Services

+- `GridService` interface that represent a generic grid "persistence" service, in the same file there's a `HardCodeGridService` which is an implementation with hardcoded data (prototyping purpose)

+### Components

+- `CreatorComponent` : Responsible for Grid initialization, can load grid from `CreatorList` or Initialize a new one from `CreatorForm`
+- `LayoutComponent` : Application main page general layout
+- `MenuComponent` : Shows info, can also Drag a new Square into the Grid
+- `GridComponent` : Renders a grid of `Square`s, handles grid exploration as well.

 ## Components Tree